-The person covered is unable to do a suited occupation ever again - the kind of job they could do.
+The person covered is unable to do a suited occupation ever again - the kind of job they could do based on their employment history, knowledge, transferable skills, training, education and experience.

 Total Permanent Disability - work tasks

 The person covered is unable to do three specified work tasks ever again - the things people need to do in everyday life.